Business Consultant for Small Businesses

 What the business review includes

-What you get from the work
+What you get for the money

 Decide what to fix first, not just what could be improved.